What Are THCA Diamonds?

 Can you use jar tech with ethanol extract?

 Not effectively.
 Jar tech relies on the differential solubility of THCa in a terpene-rich matrix.
 Ethanol extracts are typically winterized (terpenes stripped) and contain different impurity profiles than BHO.
 The terpene fraction that serves as the solvent system in jar tech is absent.
-For ethanol-extracted material, reactor crystallization with pentane or heptane as the crystallization solvent is the appropriate method.
+For ethanol-extracted material, reactor crystallization with pentane or heptane is the appropriate method.

 What is the ideal temperature for jar tech diamonds?

 40-55C for the first 7 days (nucleation phase), then 55-65C for days 7-28 (growth phase).
 The two-phase approach works because lower temperatures favor fewer nucleation sites (bigger crystals), while slightly higher temperatures in the second phase increase molecular mobility and crystal growth rate.
-Never exceed 65C: above this point, terpene degradation accelerates and THCa can begin decarboxylating to THC.
+Never exceed 65C: above this point, terpene volatilization accelerates and nucleation rate spikes (producing sugar instead of diamonds).
+Some slow THCa decarboxylation occurs at extended hold times but is typically under 5% over a 28-day period.
+The real risk above 65C is losing terpene content and crystal quality, not significant potency conversion.